 6.1 At the beginning of each Academic Year, the QA Office will liaise with the Faculty Office and Dean of Faculty, in order to schedule the Examination Boards.
 Learner / QA Office 6.2 The QA Office works with the Faculty Office to ensure External Examiners have been provided with access to the required materials to fulfil their responsibilities in advance of the Exam Board meeting.
 This may include reviewing some sample materials on the day of the Board, as may be the examiner's preference.
-Results Production of examination broadsheets for consideration by Examination Boards Within a specified timeframe which is communicated in advance, lecturers are required to return all Continuous Assessment QA Office Faculty Office / Dean of Faculty Broadsheets results and Exam results to the Faculty Office.
-7.2 The Faculty Office are then responsible for the generation of broadsheets both prior to and post Exam Boards.
-Statement of results Results, Transcripts and Parchments Results are issued to learners via Moodle, normally within 5 working days of the Exam Board ratification.
-The Faculty Office issues all statements of results directly to the learner.
-Learners will receive their parchments at graduation.
+Results 7.
+Production of examination broadsheets for consideration by Examination Boards QA Office Faculty Office / Broadsheets 7.1 Within a specified timeframe which is communicated in advance, lecturers are required to return all Continuous Assessment results and Exam results to the Faculty Office.
+Dean of Faculty 7.2 The Faculty Office are then responsible for the generation of broadsheets both prior to and post Exam Boards.
+Statement of results 8.
+Results, Transcripts and Parchments 8.1 Results are issued to learners via Moodle, normally within 5 working days of the Exam Board ratification.
+8.2 The Faculty Office issues all statements of results directly to the learner.
+Parchment release records 8.3 Learners will receive their parchments at graduation.
 Those unable to attend graduation can make arrangements with the QA Office to have their parchments collected from the College, or sent via An Post.
-Parchment release records 9.
+Lecturers Faculty Office 9.
 Examination Regulations The following regulations apply to all learners undertaking examinations as partial fulfilment of assessment requirements for a programme delivered by CCT.
-Each learner is responsible for noting the correct date, time and location of each examination.
-Lecturers Faculty Office Learners must present themselves in the examination centre / log in to the exam platform at least 15 minutes before the commencement of the examination.
+Faculty Office Each learner is responsible for noting the correct date, time and location of each examination.
+Learners must present themselves in the examination centre / log in to the exam platform at least 15 minutes before the commencement of the examination.
 Learners, without exception, are required to present their Student Identity Cards / verify their identity at all examinations.
 Learners may be prevented from sitting an examination without a valid identity card or verification of identity.
-Faculty Office All examinations will commence on time.
+QA Office All examinations will commence on time.
 No extra time will be given to learners who arrive late to the examination.
-QA Office At all times, learners must comply with the instructions of the invigilator.
-It is the learner's responsibility to familiarise themselves with the examination regulations of the College copies of which will be displayed in or outside examination halls or made available online for online exams.
+At all times, learners must comply with the instructions of the invigilator.
+It is the learner of a second billion of the completion of the College second second billion of the completion of the College second second billion of the completion of the College second secon It is the learner's responsibility to familiarise themselves with the examination regulations of the College copies of which will be displayed in or outside examination halls or made available online for online exams.
 Learners